Mark-MDO47/UniRemote/README.md

 ## Battery Harness
 [Top](#uniremote-\--one-remote-to-rule-them-all "Top")<br>
-As mentioned above, I will start with the removable 18650 battery harness to provide some protection for the MicroSD sniffer which sticks out on the side.
+As mentioned above, I will start with the removable 18650 battery harness.
+Because these are mounted on the sides of the CYD, they provide some protection for the MicroSD sniffer which sticks out on one side.
 Below is a diagram of the circuit.<br>
 <img src="https://github.com/Mark-MDO47/UniRemote/blob/master/resources/images/UniRemote_BatteryHarness_Removable18650.png" width="500" alt="Diagram for Removable 18650 Battery Harness">

 If I can come up with a more compact MicroSD sniffer arrangement I would switch to using fixed Lipo "drone style" batteries.
 There is a method to detach the Lipo batteries from the UniRemote and attach to a charger without removing the batteries.
 Below is a diagram of the circuit.<br>